The Walking Dead finds ways to hack away at suspense of final season

 Tension has been high between the two as they learn to navigate the sins of the past while working toward a better, safer future for those around them.
 Heading into the final episodes, I was looking forward to how their dynamic played out.

-Suffice to say, after the announcement at San Diego Comic Con last weekend, there is little of that intrigue left.
+Suffice to say, after the announcement at San Diego Comic Con last weekend, there is little intrigue left.

 To be fair, I thought neither character was going to meet a bloody fate by time the show faded to black.
 It might have been nice, however, to see the final episodes play out with the potential for death hanging over those character's heads.